bourumir-wyngs/cxx_bridge/README.md

 A simple, ProtocolBuffers based format is used for messaging between Rust and ROS 2.
 It is described in data_format.md

-The git repository contains folders "ros" (ROS project) and "rust" that is the Rust crate.
+The git repository contains folders "ros2_server" (ROS project) and "rs-cxx-ros2-opw-bridge" that is the Rust crate.
 The Rust crate would build and run without its ROS partner, but just one side of the bridge makes little sense.
+The folder "ros2" contains a simple ROS2 project with URDF and RViz2 launch configuration.

 This crate aims for advanced users that build both ROS2 C++ and Rust projects.
 It is mainly intended as a development dependency of rs-opw-kinematics but may be suitable for other projects dealing with pose arrays and 6DOF robots.